magento/devdocs/src/extensions/amazon-sales/release-notes/index.md

 -  {:.fix}<!--CHAN-4073-->Added a **Back** button on the store dashboard.
 See [Store Dashboard](https://docs.magento.com/m2/ee/user_guide/sales-channels/asc/amazon-store-dashboard.html).

--  {:.bug}<!--CHAN-4069-->Corrected an issue causing the distortion of icons on the store car .
+-  {:.bug}<!--CHAN-4069-->Corrected an issue causing the distortion of icons on the store card.

 -  {:.bug}<!--CHAN-4165-->Corrected an error preventing the _Login_ screen from appearing after the session times out.

 -  {:.bug}<!--CHAN-4211-->Corrected an issue preventing the Amazon order tax amount from importing into the new Magento order.